BecomingPhill/eholoko-fluxon-model/wiki/docs/theory/overview.md

 The Ehokolo Fluxon Model (EFM) represents a comprehensive theoretical framework that attempts to unify physics through the concept of scalar motion and harmonic density states.
 This section provides an overview of the core theoretical principles.

+## Theory of Mind

+!!! important "Essential Reading"
+    Before diving into the mathematical details, read the [Theory of Mind](theory-of-mind.md) to understand the fundamental way of thinking about the Eholoko Fluxon Model.
+This provides the essential paradigm shift needed to properly understand and validate the EFM.

+The EFM requires a complete paradigm shift from traditional physics approaches.
+Understanding the "theory of mind" is crucial for:
+- Avoiding common validation pitfalls
+- Understanding the dimensionless nature of the system
+- Learning proper scaling and anchoring methods
+- Grasping the state-dependent physics framework

 ## Fundamental Concepts

 ### Scalar Motion